Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Experiments

 \paragraph{Mazeworld}~\\ Mazeworlds are a classic family of environments used in many works on scalable DRL \citep[e.g.,][]{chandak2019, akkerman2024dynamic}.
 Mazeworlds allow the exact specification of action spaces and transition dynamics, making them a natural choice for algorithmic evaluation.

 An agent navigates a 2D rectangular space with continuous states.
 The space has walls that cannot be crossed and a target area that should be reached.
 Every step incurs a negative reward of $-0.5$, reaching the target area incurs a positive reward of $+10$.
 At each step, the agent can choose $d$ out of $n$ actuators.
 The first actuator encodes the ``do nothing" action, the other actuators encode evenly spaces movement vector of equal length.
 An action is generated by the linear combination of the vectors chosen by the agent.
 A maximum step size limits the length of the resulting movement vector, the borders of the space and the walls further restrict agent movements.
+With 10\% probability, stochastic noise is added to the movement vector.
 An episode has at most 100 steps and terminates when the target region is reached.
 Figure~\ref{fig:maze} illustrates the maze environment.

 In the structured versions, the actuators follow a natural sequence - i.e., 90\textdegree\, is followed by 180\textdegree\, and so on.
 In the irregularly structured versions, this sequence except for the ``do nothing" action is shuffled, creating a random sequence of actuators.
-The action space of the discrete versions thus has the size $n^d$ and the shape of a vector of length $d$ with each entry ranging between $0$ and $n$.
+The action space of the discrete versions thus has the size $D^N$ and the shape of a vector of length $N$ with each entry ranging between $0$ and $D$.
 In the hybrid versions, the movement direction is estimated in the same way as in the discrete versions using a linear combination of actuators.
 In addition, the actor estimates a continuous parameter.
 After being clipped to the maximum step length, this parameter determines the step size.
-The action space of the hybrid versions thus has the shape of a vector of length $d+1$ with the first $d$ entries ranging between $0$ and $n$ and the last entry ranging between $0$ and the maximum step size.
+The action space of the hybrid versions thus has the shape of a vector of length $N+1$ with the first $N$ entries ranging between $0$ and $D$ and the last entry ranging between $0$ and the maximum step size.

 \paragraph{Job Shop Scheduling}~\\ The Job Shop Scheduling problem we use was proposed by \citet{akkerman2024dynamic} as a structured problem with a large discrete structured action space.
 It is based on real-world job-shop scheduling problems common in industrial decision-making.